bortexz/MeanCourse/example_07_json_web_token_authentication/README.md

 the auth middleware to /api/.
 Another example could be to define authentication in all routers calling unless() and adding the array of routes that don't need auth (jwt({secret: 'some-secret'}).unless({path: [arrayofpaths]})).

+In this example, the routes that need to be authenticated are all of users unless post /users/ that is a register.
+So, the middleware is defined in the routes that need it (see routes/users.js).

 ##Read more about authentication
 ###Module's repos
 * https://github.com/auth0/node-jsonwebtoken